browserengineering/book/book/accessibility.md

 This approach is called *CSS zoom*.[^zoom] Let's implement it.

-[^zoom]: The word brings up an analogy to a camera zooming in, but is not the same, because CSS zoom causes layout. *Pinch zoom*, on the other hand is just like a camera and does not cause layout.
+[^zoom]: The word zoom evokes an analogy to a camera zooming in, but is not the same, because CSS zoom causes layout. *Pinch zoom*, on the other hand is just like a camera and does not cause layout (see the go-further block at the end of this section).

 Let's bind the `ctrl-plus` keystroke combo to zooming in, `ctrl-minus` to zooming out, and `ctrl-zero` to reset.
 A new `zoom` property on `Browser` wll